 Why the Gluten Free Garage?

-When our daughter Lily, 12, was diagnosed with celiac disease we turned our house into a gluten-free zone.
+When our daughter Lily, 13, was diagnosed with celiac disease we turned our house into a gluten-free zone.
 We wanted it to be perfectly safe for her to eat at home and we wanted home to be a place of “yes,” a place where we wouldn’t have to say “sorry, you can’t eat that.”
 Back then, gluten-free products in supermarkets were slim pickings, many people had never heard of or met anyone with celiac disease (certainly not someone Lily’s age), and I shopped for most of our gluten-free food at health food stores or The Specialty Food Shop, a pioneer in gluten-free retail in Toronto (it opened in 1982 at the Hospital for Sick Children to help people living with a variety of special dietary needs, including celiac disease, and is still going strong with many gluten-free products available in-store and online).

-That was nine years ago and, baby, we’ve come a long way.
+That was 10 years ago and, baby, we’ve come a long way!
 Since Lily’s diagnosis, gluten-free food options have exploded onto the market, but we quickly discovered that quantity doesn’t necessarily mean quality.
 In my quest for delicious and healthy gluten-free food, I constantly navigate the city and have discovered countless gluten-free gems.
-At GFG, we gather all of our favourite gluten-free products and places for a tasty day of one-stop shopping at Artscape Wychwood Barns.
+At GFG, we gather all of our favourite gluten-free products, people and places for a tasty day of one-stop shopping and learning at Artscape Wychwood Barns.

 Nothing brings me more joy than someone eating a dumpling or donut for the first time since going gluten free or discovering a new favourite product.
 I hope to make the gluten-free lifestyle more healthy and pleasurable, and less challenging, for others.
-Whether you have celiac disease or gluten intolerance, whether you’re eating gluten free simply because it makes you feel better, whether you’re gluten-free curious or “gluten-free chic”…we hope to see you at the Gluten Free Garage!
-Come hungry! —RonniLyn Pustil, GFG Founder
+Whether you have celiac disease or gluten intolerance, whether you’re eating gluten free because it makes you feel better, whether you’re gluten-free curious…we hope to see you at the Gluten Free Garage!
+Come hungry and wear loose clothing! —RonniLyn Pustil, GFG Founder

 WATCH HER GROW